 General principles of the project include the joint selection of traits and accessions by the project partners.
-Each year different sets of genebank accessions are made available by the genebanks under the FAO-Treaty Standard Material Transfer Agreement and multiplied by project partners in order to generate material for the following evaluations.
-Evaluations of disease resistance and other traits are done mostly as in-kind contributions by project partners in laboratory and field trials in multiple locations across the continent using standard experimental protocols and ontologies in order to generate comparable data.
+According to the work planning of crop-specific networks, different sets of genebank accessions are made available by the genebanks under the FAO-ITPGRFA Standard Material Transfer Agreement and multiplied by project partners in order to generate material for the following evaluations.
+Evaluations of agronomic, biotic and abiotic stress traits are done mostly as in-kind contributions by project partners in laboratory and field trials in multiple locations across the continent using standard experimental protocols and ontologies in order to generate comparable data.
 All evaluated accessions are also genotyped.
-All data will be collected in the EURISCO database and made openly available after an initial embargo period during which project partners have access, to incentivize the collaboration of private breeders.
+All data will be collected in the EURISCO database and made openly available after an initial embargo period during which project partners have access to data through a dedicated EURISCO-EVA intranet, to incentivize the collaboration of private breeders.

 EVA is envisioned as a self-sustaining long-term project, executed through in-kind contributions of evaluation partners and supported financially through additional project grants for coordination and certain activities such as genotyping.
-Initial funding by the German government through grant agreement GenR 2019-2 (and amendment) for the period 2019-2022 is intended to kick-start activities.
-EVA networks will continue thereafter on a rolling circle basis with continuous cycles of selection of accessions from genebanks, multiplication of material, evaluations and data analysis.
-In this way novel sources for advantageous traits will be identified in the often large but under characterized inventories of genebanks.
+Initial funding by the German government through grant agreement GenR 2019-2 (and amendment) for the period 2019-2024 is intended to kick-start activities.
+EVA networks will continue thereafter on a rolling circle basis with continuous cycles of selection of accessions from genebanks, multiplication of material, evaluations and data analysis, funded through sources identified by the networks.
+In this way, novel sources for advantageous traits will be identified in the often large but under-characterized inventories of genebanks.

 Within the Horizon2020 project AGENT (Activated GEnebank NeTwork) the EVA Wheat and Barley network is provided with funding for a third cycle of evaluations in 2022-2024.